TannyJungMC/THT-tree_pack/README.md

 This is an addon for [Tan's Huge Trees](https://legacy.curseforge.com/minecraft/mc-mods/tan-huge-trees) mod, it's separate pack from main mod.
 Contains generated tree files, their presets and default settings.
-You can manual install the pack by download ZIP from the **[<> Code]** green button, extract the ZIP to `config/THT/custom/tree_packs` and use command "/THT config repair" or restart the world.
-By the way, you can use command "/THT tanny_pack update" to auto download and install to config folder.
-Full guide with images below.
+The pack may have an update frequent than the mod, so I decided to separate it.
+Also good thing when you can play latest pack on older mod version, just hopefully it will no big update that make it incompatible.
+But anyway, I may go to older versions to update it if that imcompate things happening.

 For wiki such as biomes and tree species (and other nature stuffs), visit on [wiki page](https://github.com/TannyJungMC/THT-tree_pack/wiki).